-After 30 hours of traveling and switching planes, I’ll never forget the drive from Denpasar airport to the villa (which took just under an hour).
+After 30 hours of non-stop travel, I’ll never forget the drive from Denpasar airport to the villa.
 Road lanes were a mere suggestion, motorbikes moved like a school of fish between traffic, and modern coffee and home decor shops peppered the streets between traditional temples.
-The energy was addictive.
+The energy was addictive!

 Pulling into the villa, I was convinced the driver brought me to the wrong location.
-I was picturing your typical grandiose resort entry.
-And that assumption couldn’t have been farther from the reality of what awaited me outside of the van.
+I was picturing your typical grandiose resort entry, and that assumption couldn’t have been farther from the reality of what awaited me.

-No front desk; No staff awaiting you with a lukewarm drink you don’t really want; No showy signage; Not even a parking lot.
+There was no front desk, no staff awaiting you with a drink you don’t really want, no showy signage, not even a parking lot!
 Just happy cows grazing on coconuts in a field to the right, and a carved-wood and stone doorway to the left.

 I arrived while the other guests were in the middle of a yoga class, so I was quietly shown to my room to unpack before I was to meet everyone for dinner and introductions.

 Needless to say, I didn’t unpack a thing.
 I spent the hour exploring the space with my jaw on the floor.
-My suite was almost as large as my home: with a living area, king size bed, desk, walk-in closet and—the pièce de résistance—a massive outdoor bathroom complete with a double vanity, dueling double shower and a jacuzzi soaker tub filled with flower petals.
+My suite was almost as large as my entire house: with a living area, king size bed, desk, walk-in closet and—the pièce de résistance—a massive outdoor bathroom complete with a double vanity, dueling double showers, and a jacuzzi soaker tub filled with flower petals.

 After settling in (which was as effortless as the grounds were beautiful), I met up with the group: twelve women ranging from early twenties to forties, all whom traveled solo (minus a set of sisters) from various corners of the earth.
-Perched on cushy canvas sofas, sipping from coconuts, we represented Switzerland, Washington, California, New Zealand, Australia, Ontario.
+Perched on cushy canvas sofas, sipping from coconuts, we represented Switzerland, Washington, California, New Zealand, Australia, Ontario and beyond.